pointerish/McNamara/README.md

 - Get the repository by either cloning or Zip download
 - Install gems with `bundle install`
 - Setup database with `bin/rails db:migrate`.
 Keep in mind that you need to setup Postgres by installing it or by running it inside a Docker instance.
+- Make sure all node packages are available by running `npm install`

 ### Usage